zhadyz/AI_SOC/README.md

 ### Our Implementation's Connection to Survey Research

-This AI-SOC platform provides empirical validation of the survey's findings through a production-ready implementation addressing **three of the eight core SOC tasks**:
+This AI-SOC platform provides empirical validation of the survey's findings through a research implementation addressing **three of the eight core SOC tasks**:

 **Implemented Tasks**:
 - ✅ **Alert Triage** (via ML Inference + Alert Triage Service)